General Studio Rules

 The materials fee is due in September and covers the cost of lesson books, materials, handouts, etc.

 Festival and competition fees are separate.
 Tuition is charged monthly in advance.
+A $5 per month discount is given if payment is received before the first day of the month.

 These are flat fees to reserve weekly lesson time.
 Due to the confines of limited studio time, make-